For Found and Rescued Animals

 •put them at major intersections near where you lost your pet (and in areas of sightings).

 •let them convey a VISUAL IMAGE of what you have lost.

 Please check each day with the Enid SPCA and Animal Control if your pet is missing and post on the Enid Rover Alert Facebook Page

 This website is a great resource for finding your lost pet http://www.missingpetpartnership.org

-The Enid SPCA has a list which we use to give information to people who may be looking for a particular type of animal which we do not have.
+The Enid SPCA has made a commitment to always pull from our Enid Animal Control facility first, When people call needing animal placement we will add them to a list which we use to give information to people who may be looking for a particular type of animal which we do not have.
 We also may refer to this list when we have an opening.
 Sadly, we seldom have a need to search for animals to fill empty spots.
 Due to the high volume of calls for placement, we encourage you to keep in contact with us every 3-4 days so that should a space become available we could possibly assist you.
 It is important that you understand that because we are a NO-KILL adoption facility and not a sanctuary, every animal we accept must be adoptable.
 So it’s not that we don’t want to help, sometimes we are just not able to help.
 We are a non-profit organization that works solely off of private donations from the public.
 We receive no federal, state, or city funding, so we are not able to work with the general public for medical care.

 Remember: when you choose to rescue or bring home an animal, you have made a choice to be responsible for that animal just as if it is your very own.
 That includes food, water, shelter, medical attention and tender loving care.